acezalba/blank-init/README.md

 ## How to use it

-Easiest way is to download the zip to your computer or clone via `git clone https://github.com/acezalba/blank-init.git`.
+Easiest way is to download the zip to your computer or clone via `git clone https://github.com/acezalba/blank-init.git new_project_name`, where new_project_name is the name of future project.
 Then modify and reuse to your heart's content.

 **Beginner Tips:**